jiya11/GPSafety/README.md

 # GPSafety
-GPSafety is a Geographic Information System (GIS) project built in C++ that highlights crime hotspots in Toronto using OpenStreetMap and real-time data from the Toronto Police Service API.
-Unlike conventional navigation tools that optimize for speed, GPSafety prioritizes safety by guiding users away from high-risk areas.
+GPSafety is a Geographic Information System (GIS) project developed in C++ that also highlights crime hotspots across Toronto.
+It is built off the OpenStreetMap Database via their OSMDatabaseAPI.h and StreetsDatabaseAPI.h APIs.
+To enhance its functionality with real-time data, GPSafety also integrates information from the Toronto Police Service, made accessible via the tpscalls.live API developed by R. Durant [(R. Durant, “Tpscalls.live,” https://www.tpscalls.live/, accessed Mar.
+10, 2025)].
+Unlike conventional navigation tools that focus on the fastest routes, GPSafety prioritizes user safety.

 ![GPSafety](https://github.com/user-attachments/assets/c467b640-9c80-4920-adc8-99503e42121e)